superlistapp/super_editor/super_editor/README.md

     void build(context) {
         // Display a visual, editable document.
         //
-        // A SuperEditor does not include any app bar controls or popup
+        // SuperEditor includes default magnifiers and popover toolbars for
-        // controls.
-If you want such controls, you need to implement
+        // iOS and Android, but does not include any popovers on desktop.
-        // them yourself.
+        // You can add your own, if desired.
         //
         // The standard editor displays and styles headers, paragraphs,
         // ordered and unordered lists, images, and horizontal rules.